A useful guide into the world of marketing project management. Project management has been one of the most sought-after job positions in recent years.

 The functions of the project manager

-The person in charge of directing or guiding a work team must understand each worker’s role to achieve the company´s goals.
+The person who directs or guides a work team must understand each worker’s role to achieve the company´s goals.
 Not everyone will have similar roles or equal tasks.
 However, here is a list of some of the essential functions that every project manager must fulfill:

 - Define the strategy before starting the project: planning, tasks, and budget.

 - Get the approval of the budget or the necessary investors and sponsors.